MicrosoftDocs/fabric-docs/docs/extensions/extensibility-frontend.md

 ### Development flow

 * `App` routes the code into the `SampleWorkloadEditor`, which is a **function** returning a `React.JSX.Element`.
-* It contains the UI structure (the Ribbon and the controls on the page - buttons, input fields, etc...).
+* It contains the UI structure (the Ribbon and the controls on the page - buttons, input fields, etc.).
 * Information collected from the user is stored via React's `useState()`
 * Handlers of the UI controls call the SampleWorkloadController functions, and pass the relevant state variables.
 * In order to support the CRUD operations, the state of the created/loaded item is stored in `artifactItem`, along with `workspaceObjectId` and a sample implementation of payload variables.